zicare/emms4doc/sysadmin/2-database.md

 ## Create emms4 databases

-NOTES:
+**NOTES**

-1. We recommend naming the database emms4.
+> * We recommend naming the database `emms4`.
 If you use another name, update the provided SQL scripts accordingly.
-2. For EMMS2 migration: restore a backup of the production EMMS2 database on the EMMS4 server as emms.
+> * For EMMS2 migration: restore a backup of the production EMMS2 database on the EMMS4 server as `emms`.
 If you use another name, adjust the migration scripts.
-3. Migration scripts will modify the source database (emms).
+> * Migration scripts will modify the source database (`emms`).
 Always restore from a copy, never run on the live production database.
-4. To restart from scratch after a failed setup: truncate emms4 (and emms if migrating), then rerun all setup steps.
+> * To restart from scratch after a failed setup: truncate `emms4` (and `emms` if migrating), then rerun all setup steps.
-5. Example restore from a gzip backup:
+> * Example restore from a gzip backup:
 ```bash
 gunzip -c /path/to/emms2bk.gz | mysql emms
 ```

-Steps
+### Steps

 Open a MariaDB shell as root: